zaknesler/tailwind-preset/readme.md

 php artisan preset tailwind-auth
 ```

-Install the NPM dependencies.
+Install the NPM packages using your favorite package manager.

 ```
-npm install
+yarn install
 ```

-Now just compile the assets using any of the laravel build scripts (dev, prod, watch).
+Now just compile the assets using any of the Laravel build scripts (dev, prod, watch).

 ```
-npm run dev
+yarn run dev
 ```

 Make sure your database is configured and migrated, and you're done!